UrsineRaven/NodeJS-Reverse-Proxy/README.md

 ## License

-I haven't picked one yet, but I provide no warranty and I'm not liable if you choose to use this and something goes awry.
+I haven't picked one yet, but I provide no warranty, and I'm not liable if you choose to use this and something goes awry.
 Also, if you use this code for anything, give me credit; Don't just steal it and claim it as your own work.